gleam-lang/website/src/faqs.md

 ## Should I put Gleam in production?

-Probably not.
-Gleam is a very young language and there may be all kinds of problems and breaking changes down the line.
+Gleam is a very young language with few libraries, so while the language is robust it is likely to undergo breaking changes in the future.

 Having said that, the Erlang VM is extremely mature and well tested, and if you decide to move away from Gleam the language you can compile your code to